-The coverage of the RMS has changed since 1997.
-The Kim Dae-jung Administration made an exception for the affairs executed by the National Assembly, the Courts, the Constitutional Court, the Election Commission, and the Board of Audit and Inspection; and the affairs relevant to criminal matters, criminal administration, and security measures.
-It also excluded matters relevant to national security, defence, foreign affairs, unification, and tax, which are not subject to the FAAR, as determined by presidential decree.
+The coverage of the RMS has changed over time since 1997.
+The Kim Dae-Jung Administration made an exception of the affairs executed by the National Assembly, the Courts, the Constitutional Court, the Election Commission, and the Board of Audit and Inspection and the affairs relevant to criminal matters, criminal administration, and security measures.
+It also excluded matters relevant to national security, defence, foreign affairs, unification and tax, which are not subject to the FAAR, as determined by presidential decree.

-The Roh Moo-hyun Administration supplemented some exclusions, such as matters relevant to (i) enrolment, draft, mobilisation, and training; (ii) military installations, the protection of military secrets, and the defence industry; and (iii) the items, rates, imposition, and collection of taxes (FAAR, 1997; 2005).
+The Roh Moo-Hyun Administration supplemented some exclusions such as: matters relevant to enrolment, draft, mobilisation and training; matters relevant to military installations, the protection of military secrets, and the defence industry; and matters relevant to the items, rates, imposition and collection of taxes (FAAR, 1997, 2005).

-The scope of the current RMS encompasses broad economic and social regulations except those concerning taxation, national defence, and punitive measures (Article 3, Scope of Application) as follows:
+The scope of the current RMS encompasses broad economic and social regulations except those concerning taxation, national defence and punitive measures (Article 3 Scope of Application) as follows:

-- Affairs executed by the National Assembly, the Courts, the Constitutional Court, the Election Commission, and the Board of Audit and Inspection; - Affairs relevant to criminal matters, criminal administration, and security measures; - Matters relevant to information and security-related duties under the National Intelligence Service Act; - Matters relevant to enrolment, draft, mobilisation, and training under the provisions of the Military Service Act, the United Defense Act, the Establishment of Homeland Reserve Forces Act, the Framework Act on Civil Defense, the Emergency Resources Management Act, and the Framework Act on the Management of Disasters and Safety;

-- Matters relevant to military installations, the protection of military secrets, and the defence industry; and - Matters relevant to the items, rates, imposition, and collection of taxes
+- Affairs executed by the National Assembly, the Courts, the Constitutional Court, the Election Commission, and the Board of Audit and Inspection; - Affairs relevant to criminal matters, criminal administration, and security measures; - Matters relevant to information and security-related duties under the National Intelligence Service Act; - Matters relevant to enrolment, draft, mobilisation and training under the provisions of the Military Service Act, the United Defense Act, the Establishment of Homeland Reserve Forces Act, the Framework Act on Civil Defense, the Emergency Resources Management Act, and the Framework Act on the Management of Disasters and Safety; - Matters relevant to military installations, the protection of military secrets and the defence industry; and - Matters relevant to the items, rates, imposition and collection of taxes

-3.3.
-The Role of Local Government Regulation
+3.3 The role of local government regulation

 Local governments play an instrumental role in implementing regulatory reform down to street level in Korea.
 They develop regulatory reforms that are best suited to their own local circumstances, as the central government delegates its functions to a subordinate authority.
-They may enact municipal ordinances concerning their affairs within the purview of laws and subordinate statutes.
+They may enact 'Municipal Ordinances' concerning their affairs within the purview of laws and subordinate statutes.

 When local governments determine matters concerning restrictions on the rights of residents, the imposition of obligations on residents, or penal provisions, they must have the authority delegated by law.
-Heads of local governments may enact municipal rules concerning their competent affairs to the extent delegated by laws and subordinate statutes, or by municipal ordinances (Articles 22 and 23, Local Autonomy Act).
+Heads of local governments may enact 'Municipal Rules' concerning their competent affairs to the extent delegated by laws and subordinate statutes, or by Municipal Ordinances (Articles 22 and 23, Local Autonomy Act).

-3.4.
-Regulatory Oversight Mechanism
+3.4 Regulatory oversight mechanism

-Overall regulatory oversight for regulatory reform is mostly undertaken by the government, with the Office for Government Policy Coordination (including the RRC) as the central agency.
-The RRC makes regulatory information and regulatory review results open to the public through the RIS, while also utilising the RIS to collect opinions from the public (Prime Minister's Office, 2013a).
+Overall regulatory oversight for regulatory reform is mostly undertaken by the government, with the Office for Government Policy Coordination (including the RRC)

+as the central agency.
+The RRC makes regulatory information and regulatory review results open to the public through the Regulatory Information System (RIS), while also utilising the RIS to collect opinions from the public (Prime Minister's Office, 2013a).

-Furthermore, the regulatory oversight mechanism is manned by citizens' active participation through the SME ombudsman and citizens' monitoring groups, among others (Regulatory Reform White Paper, 2013).
-The government provides information on all regulations, as well as the government's regulatory reform efforts, on the Regulatory Reform Portal Site so that people can oversee and contribute to the reform process in real time.
+Furthermore, the regulatory oversight mechanism is manned by citizens' active participation through the SME ombudsman and citizens' monitoring groups, amongst others (2013, White Paper).
+The government provides information on all regulations, as well as the government's regulatory reform efforts, on the 'Regulatory Reform Portal Site' so that people can oversee and contribute to the reform process in real time.